-Details of the Company's subsidiaries which are included in these consolidated financial statements as of March 31, 2018 are as follows:
+Details of the Company's subsidiaries which are included in these consolidated financial statements as of June 30, 2018 are as follows:

-Name of Subsidiaries Avalon Healthcare System, Inc. ("AHS") Place and date of Incorporation Delaware May 18, 2015 Percentage of Ownership 100% held by AVCO Principal Activities Provides medical related consulting services and developing Avalon Cell and Avalon Rehab in United States of America ("USA") Avalon (BVI) Ltd. ("Avalon BVI") British Virgin Island January 23, 2017 100% held by AVCO Dormant, will be dissolved in 2018 Avalon RT 9 Properties LLC ("Avalon RT 9") New Jersey February 7, 2017 100% held by AVCO Owns and operates an income-producing real property and holds and manages the corporate headquarters Avalon (Shanghai) Healthcare Technology Co., Ltd. ("Avalon Shanghai") PRC April 29, 2016 100% held by AHS Provides medical related consulting services and developing Avalon Cell and Avalon Rehab in China GenExosome Technologies Inc. ("GenExosome") Nevada July 31, 2017 60% held by AVCO Develops proprietary diagnostic and therapeutic products leveraging exosome technology and markets and distributes proprietary Exosome Isolation Systems in USA Beijing Jieteng (GenExosome) Biotech Co., Ltd. ("Beijing GenExosome") PRC August 7, 2015 100% held by GenExosome Provides development services for hospitals and sales of related products developed to hospitals in China
+Name of Subsidiaries Avalon Healthcare System, Inc. ("AHS") Place and date of Incorporation Delaware May 18, 2015 Percentage of Ownership 100% held by AVCO Principal Activities Provides medical related consulting services and developing Avalon Cell and Avalon Rehab in United States of America ("USA") Avalon (BVI) Ltd. ("Avalon BVI") British Virgin Island January 23, 2017 100% held by AVCO Dormant, will be dissolved in 2018 Avalon RT 9 Properties LLC ("Avalon RT 9") New Jersey February 7, 2017 100% held by AVCO Owns and operates an income-producing real property and holds and manages the corporate headquarters Avalon (Shanghai) Healthcare Technology Co., Ltd. ("Avalon Shanghai") PRC April 29, 2016 100% held by AHS Provides medical related consulting services and developing Avalon Cell and Avalon Rehab in China GenExosome Technologies Inc. ("GenExosome") Nevada July 31, 2017 60% held by AVCO Develops proprietary diagnostic and therapeutic products leveraging exosome technology and markets and distributes proprietary Exosome Isolation Systems in USA Beijing Jieteng (GenExosome) Biotech Co., Ltd. ("Beijing GenExosome") PRC August 7, 2015 100% held by GenExosome Provides development services for hospitals and other customers and sells developed items to hospitals and other customers in China